PaoloMura/drinking-games/index.md

 *The OG classic.*

+Ace: Waterfall |
+2: You |
+3: Me |
+4: Whores |
+5: Thumbs |
+6: Dicks |
+7: Heaven |
+8: Mate |
+9: Rhyme |
+10: Category |
+Jack: Rule |
+Queen: Question |
+King: Cup

 ## Bus Driver

 *Fantastic way to bully one individual.*

+1. Red or black?
+2. Higher or lower?
+3. In between or outside?
+4. Hearts, spades, clubs or diamonds?

 ## Pyramid/Fuck You

 *Simple, great game for strangers.*

+1. Arrange the cards face down in a pyramid with five layers.
+2. Deal the remaining cards to the players.
+3. Starting from the base of the pyramid, turn over a card.
+4. If you have a matching value card, you can choose to place it on top and say "Fuck you {someone's name}", dealing out a sip to them.
+5. The number of sips you can dish out increases with each layer of the pyramid.

 * * *